canonical/ubuntu-boards-documentation/how-to/rpi-config-txt.rst

     The file containing the command line to pass to the Linux kernel (the single line in :file:`cmdline.txt` on the boot partition).
 Be aware that the command line will also include parameters determined by the bootloader itself.
-If you query :file:`/proc/cmdline` at runtime you should typically find the content of :file:`cmdline.txt` is present as a suffix
+If you query :file:`/proc/cmdline` at run-time you should typically find the content of :file:`cmdline.txt` is present as a suffix

 initramfs